Bakusō Kyōdai Let's & Go!!: Other racers

 J's older sister, who was originally thought to have died in a plane accident on her way to America while she and J were still kids.
 She was disappointed at J upon learning that he had defected from Ogami, but later understood why after the first race of the SGJC.
-She is last seen returning to America, saying that if J sees her there, she would show J what real racing is.
+She is last seen Return,ing to America, saying that if J sees her there, she would show J what real racing is.